awslabs/aws-sdk-rust/Guide.md

  let client = s3::Client::from_env();
 ```

-The code examples typically construct a client from a command-line argument, the environement, or a specific AWS Region.
+The code examples typically construct a client from a command-line argument, the environment, or a specific AWS Region.

 ## API reference